 Should you or someone in your group begin to feel severe effects of altitude sickness, we strongly recommend you seek medical attention.
 Those who suffer from a more minor case are encouraged to follow some important tips.

-Don't Push It.
-Take it slow and do not exert too much energy the first day.
+- Allow yourself time to acclimate.
+Take it slow during your first day or two in Aspen, and do not exert too much energy when you first arrive.
 Listen to your body!

-Eat Right.
+- Eat well.
 Eat light carbs such as pasta, and stay away from "heavier" foods.

-Descend.
+- Descend.
+If you are affected by a form of altitude sickness, the first step to lower your elevation.
 Going down in altitude 1,000 or 2,000 feet may help the body return to normal.
 Remember to not ascend again until you are 100 percent better!
 When you do ascend, avoid increasing by more than 1,000 feet per day, so your body can adjust.